smirnoffs/quepid-es-proxy/README.md

 # Quepid Elasticsearch Proxy
 ## Elasticsearch proxy for Quepid.
 A lot of Quepid users are surprised by the fact that Quepid works with Elasticsearch directly from the browser.
-Elasticsearch are rarely available publicly or can be tunnneled to the labeller's computer.
+Elasticsearch are rarely available publicly or can be tunneled to the labeler's computer.

 `Quepid Elasticsearch Proxy` can be deployed next to your `Quepid` and can proxy requests to Elasticsearch.
 The proxy is protected with basic auth.

 ## Run with Docker
-The image of the proxy is publicly available on [https://quay.io/amboss-mededu/quepid_es_proxy]().
+The image of the proxy is publicly available on [https://quay.io/amboss-mededu/quepid_es_proxy](https://quay.io/amboss-mededu/quepid_es_proxy).
 To run the proxy docker execute
 ```bash
 docker run \